ameliabedelia/fi_fsu/content/authors/john_adeoye/_index.md

 - Alumni
 ---

-John was a visiting PhD student from the the group of Neta Shlezinger at the Hebrew University of Jerusalem, Israel who spent 3 months in the group learning to analyze genomic data.
+John was a visiting PhD student from the the group of Neta Shlezinger at the Hebrew University of Jerusalem, Israel.
+Funded by an Erasmus scholarship, he spent 3 months in the group learning to analyze fungal genome data.